nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 Step 1: The user launches the application for the first time.
 Because now there isn't any information in addressbook.
 The user can't edit now.

-Step 2: The user executes `add n/Betsy Crowe e/81234567 p/1234567 t/morning shift t/part-time`.
+Step 2: The user executes `c-add n/Betsy Crowe e/81234567 p/91234567 t/morning shift t/part-time`.
 The `add` command calls
 `Model#addPerson()` to add Besty's information in the `AddressBook`.
 The updated `AddressBook` is stored in `addressbook.json`.

-Step 3: The user executes `edit 1 n/Besty Crowe e/54749110 p/1234567 t/morning shift t/part-time` to change Besty Crowe's
+Step 3: The user executes `c-edit 1 n/Besty Crowe e/84749110 p/81234567 t/morning shift t/part-time` to change Besty Crowe's
 phone number.
 This`edit` command calls `Model#setPerson()` to replace the original Besty Crowe's information in the `Addressbook`, causing the updated `Addressbook` to be stored in `addressbook.json`, overwriting the former one.